When you get there, you’ll meet the Afghan at the telephone pole.

 - How to get there: See the post Svaneti: How and Why To Go

 - Where to stay: The Svaneti Mountaineering Tourism Center (SMTC) can arrange home stays in Mestia and the surrounding villages.
-Their website also has a listing (click on the village names on the left).
+Their website [used to] feature a listing of families.
 We stayed with Jora Kaldani in Adishi and Ucha Margvelani in Iprari.
 Home stays are clean.
 Toilet facilities tend to be simple, usually meaning an outhouse in the garden.
 Ucha’s house in Iprari (Kala) has a hot water shower, a welcome luxury after an exhausting hike.
 The agreed cost for accommodation and three meals is 35 Lari/person.
 You pay the families directly.

 - Where to eat: You will never go hungry, but if you are lactose intolerant or a vegetarian, eating to your needs may be a challenge.
 The food at the village home stays is all fresh from their farms, meaning cows and pigs.
 There is lots of cheese, khachapuri, matsoni, chunks of meat, kubdari (meat stuffed bread) and potatoes.
 Vegetables are in short supply, except at meals in Mestia.